7 Tips for a Successful Product or Service Launch

 So, it's time to launch that new service or product that you've been excited about.
 A launch as we used to know it as certainly changed, it's not enough to hire that PR firm and draft that press release, it's going to take more than that.
 Competition when it comes to press is fierce and what's "newsworthy" changes every five minutes, not to mention after that five minutes it will be tough to stay relevant with the amount of news that is pushed out to consumers on a second by second basis.

 Encouraging news for those that want to get noticed, right?
 It is true that getting noticed can be a bit more difficult in today's world of constant information, but here are some tips that might help in reaching those you are targeting.

-- Make it easy for people to learn more about the product or service you are offering.
-Create videos, demos, whitepapers, information sheets.
+Create videos, demos, whitepapers, and information sheets so people can easily learn about the product or services you are offering.
 Don't make them hunt for information.
 The easier you make it for them to get the word out, the better chance you will have of them sharing your information.
 I think sometimes we make it so difficult for the press and influencers to get the word out and the get the information that we need that they shake their head and hit the "delete" key.